 been stopped at the dam.
 People came with pants rolled up or in bathing suits grabbing fish from the race with their hands and throwing them into washtubs on the banks.

-We have Ruth Halter Strevig, Stoner Fleagle, Charlotte Halter Iacona, and Mildred
+We have Ruth Halter Strevig, Stoner Fleagle, Charlotte and Marian Halter and Mildred

 photographs.
 Other than Stoner, these woman called the homestead at Mayberry Mill

 home.
 Some of the information for this document was also gleaned from Joan Prall's

 It is believed the mill burned in 1901 and was rebuilt by John Marker.
 Not knowing